rackerlabs/support-how-to/content/how-to/cloud-servers/elliptic-curve-operations/index.md

 `ASN1 OID: secp256k1`

-Use the following command to list parameter details from a parameters file.
+Use the following command to list parameter details from a parameters file:

 `openssl ecparam -in secp256k1.pem -text -param_enc explicit -noout`

-Use the following command to list parameter details from the name of a curve.
-Substitute the name of the curve accordingly.
+Use the following command to list parameter details from the name of a curve, substituting the name of the curve accordingly:

 `openssl ecparam -name secp256k1 -text -param_enc explicit -noout`